Omega0x013/focus-point-docs/docs/source/func.rst

 ``saveDates()``

-   Saves event data entered in the add new event popup to the local storage.
+   Saves event data entered in the add new event popup to the local storage

 .. code-block:: javascript